LuisCarlosRojasTorres/Books/Cibersecurity/ISC2/CertifiedInCybersecSpecialization/C1/C1_M.md

 The Institute of Electrical and Electronics Engineers (IEEE) also sets standards for telecommunications, computer engineering and similar disciplines.

 ### R - Governance Elements: Policies
-Policy is informed by applicable law(s) and specifies which standards and guidelines the organization will follow.
-Policy is broad, but not detailed; it establishes context and sets out strategic direction and priorities.
-Governance policies are used to moderate and control decision-making, to ensure compliance when necessary and to guide the creation and implementation of other policies.
+- Policy is informed by applicable law(s) and **specifies which standards and guidelines the organization will follow**.
+- Policy is broad, but not detailed; it establishes context and sets out strategic direction and priorities.
+- Governance policies are used to **moderate and control decision-making**, to ensure compliance when necessary and to guide the creation and implementation of other policies.

-Policies are often written at many levels across the organization.
-High-level governance policies are used by senior executives to shape and control decision-making processes.
-Other high-level policies direct the behavior and activity of the entire organization as it moves toward specific or general goals and objectives.
+- Policies are often **written at many levels across the organization**.
+High-level governance policies are used by senior executives to **shape and control decision-making processes**.
+- Other high-level policies direct the behavior and activity of the entire organization as it moves toward specific or general goals and objectives.
 Functional areas such as human resources management, finance and accounting, and security and asset protection usually have their own sets of policies.
 Whether imposed by laws and regulations or by contracts, the need for compliance might also require the development of specific high-level policies that are documented and assessed for their effective use by the organization.

 Policies are implemented, or carried out, by people; for that, someone must expand the policies from statements of intent and direction into step-by-step instructions, or procedures.

 ### R - Governance Elements: Procedures
+- Procedures **define the explicit, repeatable activities necessary to accomplish a specific task or set of tasks**.
+- They provide:
+  - supporting data,
-Procedures define the explicit, repeatable activities necessary to accomplish a specific task or set of tasks.
-They provide supporting data, decision criteria or other explicit knowledge needed to perform each task.
-Procedures can address one-time or infrequent actions or common, regular occurrences.
-In addition, procedures establish the measurement criteria and methods to use to determine whether a task has been successfully completed.
-Properly documenting procedures and training personnel on how to locate and follow them is necessary for deriving the maximum organizational benefits from procedures.
+  - decision criteria or
+  - other explicit knowledge needed to perform each task.
+- Procedures can address one-time or infrequent actions or common, regular occurrences.
+- In addition, procedures **establish the measurement criteria and methods to use to determine whether a task has been successfully completed**.
+- Properly documenting procedures and training personnel on how to locate and follow them is necessary for deriving the maximum organizational benefits from procedures.

 ## ISC2 Code of Ethics